Xiribidus/Ladysnake.github.io/wiki/requiem/obelisks.md

 The core is encased in a **frame** of full [**Tachylite blocks**](#tachylite----) as seen in the picture below.

 An Obelisk also requires **Soul Sand or Soul Soil** in order to **power** up with **increasing needs as the width of the Obelisk is expanded**.
+An Obelisks Runestones will start fading into a more pale colour should their soul supply not be fulfilled fully by the surrounding soul blocks.
 Soul Sand and Soul Soil must be placed **below** the Obelisk with a clear **line of sight** in between block and structure.
 The valid area to place your Soul blocks is a square with the side length `10*width of the core` with the Obelisk in its center.